keyshade-xyz/keyshade/docs/contributing-to-keyshade/running-things-locally/README.md

 ---
-description: Compiles a list of article to help running the services locally
+description: Compiles a list of articles to help running the services locally
 ---

 # Running things locally